 Submit all financial aid forms (including the FAFSA) and applications by our March 1st priority deadline for priority consideration.

 All financial aid forms and applications can be accessed through the Financial Aid website.
-We highly recommend submitting a General Scholarship application.
+We highly recommend submitting a scholarship application through the scholarship portal.
 You will also want to submit your FAFSA (FAFSA school code: 001621), which will determine your eligibility for federal and state aid.
 You should submit all financial aid forms and applications by our March 1st priority deadline for priority consideration.

 For more information regarding the specific types of financial aid available to you, please contact the Financial Aid office at [email protected] or (208) 792-2224.